felipecrs/semantic-release-vsce/README.md

       - run: npx semantic-release
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+          # In case you want to publish to Visual Studio Marketplace
           VSCE_PAT: ${{ secrets.VSCE_PAT }}
-          # In case you want to publish to OpenVSX
+          # In case you want to publish to Open VSX Registry
           OVSX_PAT: ${{ secrets.OVSX_PAT }}
 ```